junior-devleague/compliment-generator/README.md

 # Compliment Generator

 Can't ever think of a compliment on the fly??
-Well today you are tasked with creating a random compliment application to "burn" your friends on the spot :)
+Well today you are tasked with creating a random compliment application to compliment your friends on the spot :)

 ### Objective